 11.2 The Company reserves the right to refuse admission to the Clinic.

 11.3 The Company may assign the benefit of the Registration Process and a Client’s membership to a third party at any time without notice to the Client.

 11.4 A person who is not a party to the Registration Process has no rights under the Contracts (Rights of Third Parties) Act 1999 to rely upon or enforce any term of the Registration Process.

 11.5 Any marketing, educational or other materials of any nature whatsoever produced by the Company in connection with the Clinic and which are made available to Clients at the Clinic will at all times remain the property of the Company and will be subject to the Company’s copyright.

-As part of Kate Knowler Nutrition, the Company holds some information about you.
+The Company holds some information about you.
 This document outlines how that information is used, who we may share that information with and how we keep it secure.
 This notice does not provide exhaustive detail.
 However, we are happy to provide any additional information or explanation needed.
-Any requests for this should be sent to email@example.com.
+Any requests for this should be sent to firstname.lastname@example.org.
 We keep our Privacy Notice under regular review.
-This Privacy Notice was last reviewed in May 2018.
+This Privacy Notice was last reviewed in January 2020.